Noroff-FEU-Assignments/cross-course-project-Krixyo/README.md

-My computer is also dead, so its sent to rehab.
-I have used my family's computer to complete this.
+Hello

-Have a nice day.
+Have a nice day!